 This Jataka tale illustrates the perfection of character of loving-kindness (metta).

 The Bodhisatta was once a son of two ascetics.
 The chiefs of two hunting villages, long-time friends, once vowed they would marry two of their children to each other when they reached the right age.
 In time, one had a son and the other a daughter, and as they grew up, Dukulaka, the boy, and Parika, the girl, did not live as normal children.
 They refused to harm any living creatures and devoted themselves to purity.
 When they reached adulthood, both said they had no interest in a family life; but their parents ignored their pleas and married them against their will.

 Though they lived together, they refused to act as a married couple and eventually got permission from their parents to go out and live a celibate life as ascetics in the Himalayas.
-As they departed the city, the throne of Indra, king of the gods, grew warm and he knew that these two people were great beings, so he built them leaf huts and provided everything they would need to ensure their life in the wilderness would be easy and comfortable.
+As they departed the city, the throne of Indra, king of the gods, grew warm.
+He knew that these two people were great beings, so he built them leaf huts and provided everything they would need to ensure their life in the wilderness would be easy and comfortable.
 They lived in bliss on fruits and roots they gathered in the forest and their benevolence was so strong even animals living around them did not harm each other.

 One day Indra foresaw they would eventually go blind, so he revealed himself to Dukulaka and urged the couple to have a child.
 Dukulaka rebuked Indra and said they would never end their life of purity.
-Then Indra told them he would arrange for them to conceive simply by Dukulaka placing a finger on Parika’s navel at an auspicious time.
+But Indra told them he would arrange for them to conceive simply by Dukulaka placing a finger on Parika’s navel at an auspicious time.
 And thus, with Indra’s help, the Bodhisatta, named Sama, was born.